matt-wiley/lz/README.md

   - This creates a `.lz` file in that directory.
 This file is a copy of a template `initial.lz` file slightly modified for this particular directory.
   - This also creates a symlink in the main `zones` directory using the name of the directory as the zone id.
 This zone id is how a zone can be "landed in" using `lz <zone_id>`

 4) There is a `master.lz` file which is `source`d in the `initial.lz` file used when creating a new `lz`.
-This is handy for keeping some logic common to all `zones` and being able to update that logic quick so that all `zones` inherit the updates automatically.
+This is handy for keeping some logic common to all `zones` and being able to update that logic quickly so that all `zones` inherit the updates automatically.

 5) There is built-in tab completion for zone ids when running the `lz` or `lndr` commands.
-Although you cna still list out all registered `zones` if needed.
+Although you can still list out all registered `zones` if needed.

 6) The ability to `run` commands in a `lz` (nee. `desk`) without manually loading into it has been omitted for the time being.
 It wasn't a feature I used.